saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 - `LightMutedSwatch`
 - `LightVibrantSwatch`

-For this application I have only used: `VibrantSwatch`, `DarkVibrantSwatch` and `LightVibrantSwatch`.
+For this application I have used: `VibrantSwatch`, `DarkVibrantSwatch` and `LightVibrantSwatch`.

 ![](http://androcode.es/wp-content/uploads/2015/02/palette2.png)
 <br>

-Keep in mind that you can not always to obtain certain colors in an image, so it is recommended to check that _Palette_ not return __null__ sets.
+Note that you can not always extract certain colors in an image, so it is recommended to check that _Palette_ does not return __null__ sets.

 Another aspect to consider is that the task of determining colors is a complex task, so _Palette_ provides an asynchronous way to generate the colors.